 "I love PSHE because we learn how to be kind, how to manage emotions and share our thoughts and feelings."

 PSHE at Ringway aims to provide the knowledge and skills to help children understand and value how they fit into and contribute to the world.
 Central to our PSHE curriculum is our sense of love and laughter, making it stimulating, fun and memorable for all children.
 Ringway is a safe & happy environment with a strong sense of family.
 We believe that children are all individuals and therefore, we aim to encourage mutual respect, responsibility and foster self-esteem in a happy, loving and caring atmosphere.
-By the time the children leave our school, they are better prepared for the next phase of their learning journey as the scheme develops the qualities and attributes children need to thrive as individuals, family members and members of society and the global community.
+By the time the children leave our school, they are better prepared for the next phase of their learning journey as the scheme develops the qualities and attributes children need to thrive as individuals, family members, members of society and the global community.

 From September 2020, all primary schools are required by the government to teach Relationships and Health Education.
 At Ringway, we have been delivering Relationships and Health Education within our Personal, Social, Health and Economic (PSHE) curriculum.
 We have reviewed our PSHE curriculum to make sure that our lessons meet the requirements that the government has set out for the content of Relationships and Health Education.

-Ringway follow the Jigsaw scheme of work.
+Ringway follows the Jigsaw scheme of work.
 Jigsaw brings together PSHE Education, compulsory Relationships and Health Education, emotional literacy, mindfulness, social skills and spiritual development.
 It is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time at their own level.
 There are six Puzzles (half-term units of work) and each year group teaches these each half term.
 All lessons are delivered in an age- and stage-appropriate way so that they meet children’s needs.

 The 6 themes are